cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 Platforms serve as the foundational framework for agile product development.
 They enable consistency and efficiency in software development and operations.
 This maturity model can serve as the way to map your platform journey.

-Beginning with gauging your current platform maturity, then invest with precision and intention.
+Start by assessing your own organization's current platform engineering maturity then invest with precision and intent.
 Only you can decide to begin with incentivizing adoption, enhancing interfaces, fine-tuning operations, or maintaining a continuous cycle of progress assessment.
-Where ever you begin, your journey to platform excellence is an ongoing process and this maturity model will support your organization in today's dynamic landscape.
+Where ever you begin, your journey to platform engineering excellence is an ongoing process and this maturity model will support your organization in today's dynamic landscape.

+Platforms, and the platform engineers that maintain them, serve as a foundation for agile digital product development.
+They provide a consistent collection of capabilities that enable efficiency in software development and delivery.
+This maturity model provides a map for your platform engineering journey.